Aahanp31/AI-Travel-Planner/README.md

 ### Why AI Travel Planner?

 - **🤖 AI-Powered Planning**: Uses Google Gemini AI to create intelligent, personalized itineraries
+- **🌍 Multi-City Support**: Plan trips with multiple locations in one country
 - **💰 Smart Budget Estimates**: Dual-currency support with realistic cost breakdowns
 - **🗺️ Interactive Maps**: Visualize your trip with geocoded attractions
 - **🌤️ Weather Integration**: Get weather forecasts for your destination
 - **📰 Destination News**: Stay updated with latest news and events
 - **📚 Wikipedia Links**: Automatic links to learn more about locations
+- **🌓 Dark/Light Mode**: Toggle between themes for comfortable viewing
 - **⚡ Fast & Parallel**: All agents run in parallel for optimal performance
 - **🆓 Free APIs**: Uses free services like OpenStreetMap and Wikipedia